Generation Nano: Presented by the National Science Foundation and the National Nanotechnology Initiative

 To see if the Gen Nano competition is right for you, please thoroughly review our downloadable Participant Guide before attempting to submit an entry.
 You can also find important information on what a complete entry is like in the Entry Guidelines; learn how, where, and when to submit your entry and how it will be judged on the Process & Prizes page; and be sure to review the Rules & FAQ.
 Description & credit

-Learn about nanoscience and nanotechnology, and what nanoscale means on the Resources page.
-You can also find useful links on comic generation and free, non-copyrighted image and audio sources there.
+Have questions?
+Learn about nanoscience and nanotechnology, and what nanoscale means at Nanotechnology Resources.
+You can also find links on comic generation and free, non-copyrighted images and audio on our Multimedia Resources page.

 National Science Foundation